microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_security_baseline/_index.md

   New-AzPolicyAssignment -Name 'Windows machines should meet requirements of the Azure compute security baseline' -PolicyDefinition $Policy -Scope $ResourceGroup.ResourceId -Location '<Azure Region>' -IdentityType 'SystemAssigned' -PolicyParameterObject $Parameter
   ```

-  To start the deployment on your Arc connected Linux machines, use the below command:
+  To start the deployment on your Arc-connected Linux machines, use the below command:

   ```powershell
   $policy=Get-AzPolicyDefinition -Name 'fc9b3da7-8347-4380-8e70-0a0361d8dedd'